thinkswan/facebook-comments-for-wordpress/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+This update fixes a bug that caused the plugin to break in Firefox, as well as a bug that caused the comments to be included multiple times on some themes.
+It also removes the width as a percentage feature because it crippled the plugin for nearly everyone.

 = 2.0 =
 This update introduces both comment count caching (no more slow load times on the main page) and email notifications whenever a Facebook comment is posted.
-It also includes an option to load the JavaScript SDK the old way (for those of you who experienced issues with v1.6) and an option to set the comment box width to a percentage or a pixel value.
+It also includes an option to load the JavaScript SDK the old way (for those of you who experienced issues with v1.6) and an option to set the comment box width to 100%.

 = 1.6 =
 This update introduces the highly-anticipated combined comment counts feature.